ogs22/cookbook/glossary/are.md

-An imperial unit of area, equal to 100 square metres.
-A hectare is a hundred 'are'.
+A unit of area, equal to 100 square metres.
+A hectare is a hundred ’are’.